-He works full-time as the ER medical and trauma director and provides ER care at CentraCare - Long Prairie hospital.
-He also currently serves as the medical director at Mother of Mercy nursing home in Albany, Minnesota.
+He now works full-time as the ER medical and trauma director and provides ER care at CentraCare - Long Prairie, Melrose, and Sauk Centre hospitals.
+He was recently appointed to the Central Minnesota Trauma Committee.
+He also currently serves as the medical director at the nursing homes in Albany and Long Prairie, Minnesota.
 He is on the PROTECT Initiative for the CDC and served on the medical review panel for familydoctor.org.

 Previously, he was mayor of Albany, Minnesota, and served eight years on the Rural Health Advisory Committee for the Minnesota Department of Health.
-He also served as an adjunct assistant professor at the University of Minnesota Medical School and has been a Cub Scout and Boy Scout adult leader for 18 years.
+Currently, he serves as an adjunct assistant professor at the University of Minnesota Medical School and has been a Cub Scout and Boy Scout adult leader for 18 years.

 Gersch was a member of the Minnesota Army National Guard, serving as a medical platoon leader at a mechanized infantry company and a physician in a battalion hospital.
 He obtained the rank of captain and was honorably discharged.